At the Immigrant's Table

 What is Russian Vinegret Salad?

-Russian vinegret (винегрет), or vinaigrette salad is comprised of a medley of cooked carrots, potatoes and beets, which get perked up by some sharp onion, zesty pickled sauerkraut (or dill pickles, according to my grandmother Berta's recipe), and a drizzle of good ol' oil and lemon or vinegar.
+Russian vinegret (винегрет), or vinaigrette salad is comprised of a medley of cooked carrots, potatoes and beets, which get perked up by a pickle, sharp onion and a drizzle of good ol' oil and lemon or vinegar.

-What is special about my family's vinaigrette salad recipe is definitely that it's a pickled cabbage vinaigrette salad.
+What is special about this Russian salad recipe in my house is definitely that it's a pickled cabbage vinaigrette salad.
 My grandparents' signature Vinaigrette salad recipe became a favorite of mine when I was a student, and needed an easy, portable meal to take on the road (thanks for the recipe, grandma!).

 Why I swear by this Russian beet salad